AlekoLilius/python-course/README.md

 One month hands-on Python training course.

-Weekly assignments and group projects, as well as a final project completed.
+Weekly assignments and group projects, as well as a final project done.